SocksTheWolf/domain-redirects/README.md

 # Conclusion

 From here on out, you are done.
 This will make your URL redirects always work, even if you use a registrar such as NameCheap, without having to pay for webhosting to handle the redirects (the alternative).
-As mentioned above, this project qualifies for the [DO Starter Tier](https://www.digitalocean.com/pricing/app-platform), which lets you make three apps like these for free.
+As mentioned above, this project qualifies for the [DO Starter Tier](https://www.digitalocean.com/pricing/app-platform), which lets you make three apps like this project for free.

 Enjoy the good life of having a simple redirection URL for your socials.

+---

 You can find me on https://wolf.stream or https://wolf.stream/bsky (wolf.stream's redirects uses this project)